eclipse-embed-cdt/web-jekyll/pages/plugins/features.md

 ## The packages manager perspective

-The GNU MCU Eclipse plug-ins were the first open source tools to benefit from the new CMSIS Packs technology promoted by Arm.
+The Eclipse Embedded CDT plug-ins were the first open source tools to benefit from the new CMSIS Packs technology promoted by Arm.

 Packages are a convenient way to distribute software components, hardware descriptions and documentation, in a structured way.